-May 30: Administrative Day #4 (no students)
+May 27: Administrative Day #4 (no students)

-May 31: Last Day/Pick Up Report Card Prior to 10:00 a.m.
+May 28: Last Day/Pick Up Report Card Prior to 10:00 a.m.
 Dismissal

 NOTE: Please plan any family vacations over breaks.
 Vacation taken during regular school session will be considered unexcused absences.
-IF special circumstances arise, a letter requesting PRIOR approval & listing the reasons you are making a special request must be turned in to the Principal in advance.
+IF special circumstances arise, a letter requesting PRIOR approval & listing the reasons you are making a special request must be turned in to Principal Whittenbarger well in advance.

-TNReady testing dates are subject to change in accordance to the schedule from the TN State Department of Education.
+\\TNReady testing dates are subject to change in accordance to the schedule from the TN State Department of Education.

-In reference to the Board of Education policy 4.700
+In reference to the Board of Education Policy 4.700